 Article by Carley Schweet

-Let's face it: we live in a world that's over-connected so it can feel very difficult - almost impossible - to disconnect.
+Let's face it, we live in a world that's so over-connected, making it feel very difficult - almost impossible - to disconnect.

 Why is it that we can quickly validate our self-worth by the number of tasks we accomplish in a day, not by what a kind, loving person we are?

 Or, our busyness may be an avoidance technique that prevents us from facing what we fear most.